MazePaul/Phonable/README.md

 # Phonable
-Bash sript that automatically install applications on linux machine and remove unnecessary packages
+Bash sript that automatically install applications on linux machines and remove unnecessary packages **WIP**